Nemofinder90/Duplicate-Detective/README.md

-# Duplicate-Detective
-a simple Duplicate finder to clean up some junk
 # Duplicate Detective

 Find and remove duplicate files within a chosen folder!
 This tool compares file *content*, so it finds identical files even if their names are different.
 It's useful for cleaning up any folder, including Sims 4 Mods/CC folders where renamed duplicates can occur.